Sahak1998/nest-test/README.md

 ## Description

-Nest.js Test task for auth and cats
+Nest.js Test task for auth and cats and favorites of user from cats

 ## Installation